matomo-org/developer-documentation/docs/4.x/in-depth-vue.md

 However, AngularJS is different, in that it allows directives to simply exist and be invoked on any HTML.
 During the migration this behavior had to be maintained.
-Old AngularJS directives that were meant to be used on raw HTML outside of another stateful angularjs component/directive had to still be invoked on raw HTML.
+Old AngularJS directives that were meant to be used on raw HTML outside of another stateful AngularJS component/directive had to still be invoked on raw HTML.

 This is accomplished by manually invoking the migrated Vue directive's mounted/unmounted on elements with the attribute when Matomo compiles AngularJS code.
 An example can be found in the Goals plugin in the